MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-troubleshoot.md

 ## Symptom - Add attribute set is disabled

-When signed in to the [Microsoft Entra admin center](https://entra.microsoft.com) and you try to click the **Custom security attributes** > **Add attribute set** option, it is disabled.
+When signed in to the [Microsoft Entra admin center](https://entra.microsoft.com) and you try to select the **Custom security attributes** > **Add attribute set** option, it's disabled.

 ![Add attribute set option disabled in Azure portal.](./media/custom-security-attributes-troubleshoot/attribute-set-add-disabled.png)

 **Cause**

 You don't have permissions to add an attribute set.
 To add an attribute set and custom security attributes, you must be assigned the [Attribute Definition Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-definition-administrator) role.
-By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles do not have permissions to read, define, or assign custom security attributes.
+By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles don't have permissions to read, define, or assign custom security attributes.

 **Solution**

-Make sure that you are assigned the [Attribute Definition Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-definition-administrator) role at either the tenant scope or attribute set scope.
+Make sure that you're assigned the [Attribute Definition Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-definition-administrator) role at either the tenant scope or attribute set scope.
 For more information, see [Manage access to custom security attributes in Microsoft Entra ID](custom-security-attributes-manage.md).

 ## Symptom - Error when you try to assign a custom security attribute